namphan2599/unravel123/README.md

-## Why are Assembly programmers always soaking wet?</br>- They work below C-level.
+## Why do Java programmers hate communism?</br>- They don't want to live in a classless society.